Trae Young returns to lead Hawks past Raptors

-Trae Young returned to the Atlanta lineup to score 28 points and helped the Hawks defeat the Toronto Raptors 132-121 to end their three-game losing streak on Saturday.
+Trae Young returned to the Atlanta lineup to score 28 points and help the Hawks defeat the Toronto Raptors 132-121 on Saturday to end their three-game losing streak.

 The victory also halted Toronto's three game winning streak and stopped Atlanta's 10-game losing streak against the Raptors.
 The Hawks beat Toronto for the first time since March 10, 2017.